-1 x attendance at Australian and New Zealand Child Neurology Society (ANZCNS) annual scientific meeting by the end of Advanced Training.
+1 attendance of an Australian and New Zealand Child Neurology Society (ANZCNS) Annual Scientific Meeting by the end of Advanced Training.

-This is a four-day face to face annual scientific meeting that runs yearly.
-Attending this meeting fulfills a critically important role in the ongoing education of paediatric neurologists.
-There are many functions which this conference meet including and not limited to imparting education: sharpening the skills, ability to interact with peers and colleagues, trying new equipment, evolving novel and locally relevant ideas, developing consensus in contentious areas all leading to improvement in health-care delivery, and patient outcomes
+Attending this 4-day face-to-face annual meeting fulfills a critically important role in the ongoing education of paediatric neurologists.
+This conference meets many functions in imparting education, including (but not limited to) the sharpening of skills, honing the ability to interact with peers and colleagues, giving the opportunity to try new equipment, discussing evolving novel and locally relevant ideas, developing consensus in contentious areas leading to improvement in health care delivery, and improving patient outcomes.

-To attend lectures from international and Australian and New Zealand experts in particular subspeciality areas of neurology that they would not otherwise get, and to give opportunities to network with colleagues and potential supervisors.
+Trainees can attend lectures from international and Australian and Aotearoa New Zealand experts in particular subspeciality areas of neurology they would not otherwise experience, and have opportunities to network with colleagues and potential supervisors.

-Register to attend a ANZCNS ASM and submit certificate of completion to Neurology@racp.edu.au.
+Register through the ANZCNS website and submit certificate of completion to Neurology@racp.edu.au.